ibexa/documentation-developer/docs/api/graphql_queries.md

 You can request any Fields of the Content item.
 In the example above, these are `title` and `author`.

 You can also query the generic `item` object.
-The `item` object references either a Content item or a Location.
+The `item` object references a Content item, but you can also get its [Location information](#querying-locations).
 The query accepts `locationId`, `remoteId`, and `urlAlias` as arguments.

 ```
 {